 The Criminal Department reviews all felony, gross misdemeanor and misdemeanor cases committed outside of municipal and federal jurisdictions for legal sufficiency.
 Charges are then filed in either Superior or District courts.
 This work includes handling first appearance and arraignment calendars, advocating bail conditions, search and arrest warrant preparation, legal advice to law enforcement officers actively engaged in case investigation, trials, sentencing proceedings, restitution hearings and appeals.

-The Criminal Department is also required to meet several recent citizen and legislative mandates to get tougher on "violent" offenders.
+Compliance with Citizen and Legislative Mandates for Violent Crimes, DUI and Domestic Violence CasesWe are required to meet several recent citizen and legislative mandates to get tougher on violent offenders.
 These types of cases are the most complex and difficult to prosecute and seldom result in guilty pleas.
-Our approach has been to gradually change our charging practices to reflect the mandate of the public and the intent of the Legislature, in order to prosecute all such cases without plea bargaining.
+We have changed our charging practices to reflect the mandate of the public and the intent of the Legislature, to prosecute all these types of cases without plea bargaining.

-The public expects the Prosecutor's Office to prosecute all driving under the influence (DUI) and domestic violence cases without plea bargaining and we are making every effort to meet this mandate within the constraints of our budget and staffing limitations.
+The public expects the Prosecutor's Office to prosecute all driving under the influence (DUI) and domestic violence cases without plea bargaining.
+We make every effort to meet this mandate within the constraints of our budget and staffing limitations